 Being a mutual isn’t just about having the freedom to do the right thing for our customers – it’s an ethical mindset that shapes everything we do.
 And it starts with our employees.

 Every year, we ask our employees if they would recommend Wesleyan as a place to work.
-Our survey scores are consistently higher than the average for financial services organisations, while overall employee engagement level is also better.
+Our survey scores are consistently higher than the average for financial services organisations, and we make it a top priority to listen and respond to employee feedback.

 The work-life balance